 Like vitamin E, vitamin K is also a fat-soluble vitamin.
 Our K9 friends need Vitamin K so that their blood can clot which allows them to heal properly from wounds such as cuts.

-Dogs with vitamin K deficiency are at risk of death since their blood may not be able to clot and as a result, they will bleed out.
+Dogs with vitamin K deficiency are at risk since their blood may not be able to clot and as a result, they will bleed out.

 Vitamin K is also responsible for good bone and heart health.
 For these reasons, it’s a great idea to offer your pooch a moderate amount of Turnip.